University of Pittsburgh at Johnstown: Athletics

 Perhaps the most prominent sport at UPJ is wrestling, which has had several top national finishes and won the Division II National Championships in 1996 and 1999.
 The wrestling program also includes several highly decorated wrestlers among its former athletes, including the most decorated wrestler in NCAA history, Carlton Haselrig, who went undefeated during his career and won three Division I and three Division II individual national championships.

-Men's Basketball is also successful and has advanced to four NCAA Men's Division II Basketball Tournaments, including appearances in the 1997, 1998, 2008, 2009, and 2023 tournaments.
+Men's Basketball is also successful and has advanced to five NCAA Men's Division II Basketball Tournaments, including appearances in the 1997, 1998, 2008, 2009, and 2023 tournaments.
 The men's basketball team has appeared in the Division II national rankings several times, and finished as high as fifth in the nation in 1999.
 Women's basketball at UPJ has appeared in 13 Division II and 3 Division III NCAA tournaments, including the 1987 Division II Final Four.

+Women's volleyball has earned bids to the NCAA Division II tournament six times since 2013, including in 2024.

 The baseball team plays some of its home games at Point Stadium.
 The baseball program participated in the NCAA North Atlantic Regional Tournament in the 2006 and 2008 seasons.